 Here you will find the FAQ’s related to our part-time MBA program.
 We are doing our best at this time to keep the information on this page updated and accurate.
 If you have further questions, please let us know.
-We hope that you and those around you are staying safe and healthy during these times, and look forward to welcoming you at the KLU campus in the future!

 Your KLU MBA program team